karol11/ltm/docs/intro.md

 *  Association is a link between two object that doesn’t assume ownership.
 *  These two objects can belong to different hierarchies and thus references can connect objects from different hierarchies.
 *  References can produce arbitrary graph of connections even having cycles.
-*  Object pointer by associative reference should be owned some other object by composition reference.
+*  Object pointer by associative reference should be owned by some other object with composition reference.

 ### Invarians and operations
-*  If object A references object B with association pointer.
+If object A references object B with associative pointer.
 *  A and B have completely independent life times.
 *  If A deleted before B, B becomes unreferenced by A.
 *  If B deleted before A, the pointer becomes Null.